raspberrypilearning/recruiting-volunteers/en/step_3.md

 <span style="color: #0faeb0">**A direct and personal invitation is often more successful.** Reach out to those you know, or have a colleague or friend introduce you to someone they think would be interested in the opportunity.
 Personalise emails where possible.
 </p>

+Tip: Highlight training, support and resources available when talking to prospective volunteers.
+These include our [“How to mentor” online training module](https://projects.raspberrypi.org/en/projects/dojo-mentoring/0){:target="_blank"}, and our [step-by-step projects](https://projects.raspberrypi.org/en/coderdojo){:target="_blank"} young people follow.
 </div>